Michael18811380328/HelloBlog/backup/other-ts/如何把一个 React+js 项目重构成一个 TS 的项目.md

 It is recommended that you take the following steps before continuing...

 1. Make sure you have a clean git slate.
 Run `git status` to make sure you have no local changes that may get lost.
 Check in or stash your changes, then re-run this script.
 2. Check out a new branch for the migration.
-For example, `git checkout -b seafile--ts-migrate` if you're migrating several folders or `git checkout -b seafile--ts-migrate-.` if you're just migrating ./.
+For example, `git checkout -b --ts-migrate` if you're migrating several folders or `git checkout -b --ts-migrate-.` if you're just migrating ./.
 3. Make sure you're on the latest, clean master. `git fetch origin master && git reset --hard origin/master`
 4. Make sure you have the latest npm modules installed. `npm install` or `yarn install`